 Army ROTC provides several scholarships each year to motivated students willing to serve their country as an Army officer.

 The scholarships are granted on a competitive basis.
 Army ROTC scholarships are entirely merit based.
 Scholarships may be available in two-, three-, and four-year packages.
-All scholarships used at Indiana University of Pennsylvania or its partner schools pay 100 percent tuition and fees, a book allowance ($1,200 per year), and a tax-free monthly stipend ($300 for freshmen, $350 for sophomores, $450 for juniors, and $500 for seniors for ten months per year).
+All scholarships used at Lock Haven University or its partner schools pay 100 percent tuition and fees or room and board, a book allowance ($1,200 per year), and a tax-free monthly stipend of $420.
 Two- and three-year, on-campus scholarships may be available.
-Any college freshman or sophomore may apply for one of these on-campus scholarships.
-Please contact the Enrollment and Scholarship Officer for availability and eligibility at firstname.lastname@example.org.
+Any college freshman or sophomore participating in Army ROTC may apply for one of these on-campus scholarships.
+Please contact the Enrollment and Scholarship Officer for availability and eligibility at email@example.com.
 Cadets eligible for post 9-11 GI Bill benefits may use those benefits in conjunction with any of the following scholarships.

-Students must meet the general criteria listed below to be eligible for an Army ROTC two-, three-, or four-year merit scholarship at Indiana University of Pennsylvania.
+Students must meet the general criteria listed below to be eligible for an Army ROTC two-, three-, or four-year merit scholarship at Lock Haven University.
 Detailed criteria are prescribed in a number of Army publications.

 Students may be offered scholarships conditionally while awaiting final determination of eligibility.
 (The most common reason for such conditional offers is the scheduling of medical examinations and the resolution of potential medical disqualifiers.)

 Scholarship applications are also available on request.
 Four-year national scholarships can be filed online.

 - Be a citizen of the United States.